Manual web application security testing: A complete guide for 2026

 During manual testing, security analysts look for a wide range of vulnerabilities, including:

-These categories align with the OWASP Web Security Testing Guide (WSTG) and OWASP Top 10.
+These categories align with the OWASP Web Security Testing Guide (WSTG) and OWASP Top 10, which serve as the primary reference frameworks for manual security assessments.

 Steps and methodologies used in manual web application security testing

-Manual web application security testing follows a structured methodology to ensure repeatability and consistency.
+Manual web application security testing follows a structured methodology to ensure repeatability, consistency, and comprehensive coverage.

 Step 1: Information gathering

-Information gathering builds situational awareness about the application’s architecture, flow, tech stack, and exposed components.
+Information gathering builds situational awareness about the application’s architecture, technology stack, exposed components, and data flows.

-Passive reconnaissance involves collecting publicly available information without interacting directly with the target.
+Passive recon involves collecting publicly available information without interacting directly with the target system.
+This includes:

 • Reviewing documentation and developer pages

-• Checking technology stack via passive fingerprinting tools
+• Checking technology stacks via passive fingerprinting tools

-• Examining historical data from sources like the Wayback Machine
+• Examining historical data through sources like the Wayback Machine

-Active reconnaissance involves interacting with the application to extract details.
+Active recon involves directly interacting with the application to extract detail.
+This includes:

 • Enumerating directories and endpoints